 Although you can complete the installation as a non-root user, we do not recommend this.
 During installation, GemStone system security is established through file permissions and process attributes.
 To ensure that the installation is successful, you must install as root.
 If you later decide to change the security of your GemStone system, see Chapter 1 of the System Administration Guide for GemStone/S, which explains the concept of GemStone server file permissions and how to change them.

 Set the Environment

 Perform the following steps to properly configure the operating environment.

 - 1. Add GemStone environment variables from previous installations: - a.
-Check for existing GemStone environment variables: - % env | grep GEM b.
-If any environment variables exist, you must specifically unset each one.
+Check for existing GemStone environment variables:

+% env | grep GEM

 All GemStone environment variables are displayed.